balena-io/docs/pages/learn/welcome/introduction.md

 ---
-title: Welcome to resin.io
+title: Welcome
 ---

 # Welcome

-[Resin.io][resin] makes it easy to deploy code to fleets of connected devices, bringing the power of Linux containers to the edge.
+[{{ $names.company.upper }}][resin] makes it easy to deploy code to fleets of connected devices, bringing the power of Linux containers to the edge.
 We've optimized the cloud paradigm for remote devices, taking familiar container workflows and custom building for low overhead, high reliability, and out-of-the-box support across a wide variety of devices.
 With a few simple commands, you can monitor, manage, and update your fleet from anywhere.

-Our [resin.io primer][primer] covers the platform from end to end, walking through all the pieces and how they fit together.
+Our [{{ $names.company.lower }} primer][primer] covers the platform from end to end, walking through all the pieces and how they fit together.
 We've also defined some [core concepts][concepts] you'll see throughout the documentation.

 Ready to dive in?
 The [getting started guides][getting-started] take you step-by-step through provisioning your first device and deploying your first application.